nalej/docs/docs/tutorials/endtoendtutorial.md

 * a `category`, which is an indication of this parameter being needed for a basic configuration \(0\) or an advanced one \(1\).
 * a flag telling us if the parameter is `required` or optional.
 In this case, it's optional.

 And that's it!
 You have finished your application descriptor and can now deploy an instance of your application in Nalej.
-If you have trouble with this part, there is a step-by-step tutorial [here](appdeployment_wclusters.md), and you can find more information [here](../cli/applications/app_deploy_mgmt_removal.md) if you have further questions.
+If you have trouble with this part, you can check the application deployment documentation (using [web](../web/applications/app_deploy_mgmt_removal.md) and [CLI](../web/applications/app_deploy_mgmt_removal.md)).

 ## Sending telemetry data